 1. Anchor Technology Decisions to Business Strategy

-Many organisations are introducing governance frameworks that evaluate emerging technologies against consistent criteria such as:
+Many organisations are introducing governance frameworks that evaluate emerging technologies against consistent criteria such as:- strategic alignment

 - operational complexity